Jaammerr/The-Dawn-Bot/README.md

 ## 🤖 | Features:
 - **Auto registration/login**
 - **Auto-completion of all tasks**
-- **Auto-farm points (cycle or one-time)**
+- **Auto-farm points**
-- **Auto-export private keys from accounts**

 ## 📝 | Description:
 [FARM MODULES]

-2 farm modules (cycle, one-time) are made so that it is not necessary to constantly send keepalive requests to the server.
-For some reason, after registration and the first request, the server automatically awards points.
-Most likely this is a mistake on the developers' side and will be fixed soon.

-The expansion delay between keepalive requests is 120 seconds, so it is recommended to use +- the same value if you are using CYCLE FARMING MODULE.
+The expansion delay between keepalive requests is 120 seconds, so it is recommended to use +- the same value in CYCLE FARMING MODULE.

 [CAPTCHA]